 2. Brain Fog

 Low iron levels may interfere with the nervous system, resulting in difficulty concentrating, lack of focus and that “foggy” feeling in your head.

 This might not be the type of symptom you expect with an iron deficiency, but it is thought that the same factors that cause brain fog may also cause you to lose interest in just about everything.

 4. Shortness of Breath

-When lack of iron reduces the oxygen supply in the blood, the body tries to compensate by making you breath faster.
+When lack of iron reduces the oxygen supply in the blood, the body tries to compensate by making you breathe faster.
 This will often lead to feelings of being short of breath, or an inability to “catch” you breath.

 5. Looking Pale